jatindhankhar/jatindhankhar.github.io/_posts/blog/2018-04-30-disclosure-1mg.md

 So I sent them a DM on Twitter and they said to send the report to `care@1mg.com` and they will forward to tech team.
 1Mg's customer care was very prompt and supportive :+1:.

-Since Google Custom Search has a paid varaint has a paid variant, this was a financial risk.
+Since Google Custom Search has a paid varaint , this was a financial risk.
 5$ for 1000 queries, [which can be done under a minute or two, on a multi threaded system]

 1mg fixed the issue by removing and revoking the `GOOGLE_KEY` and `SEARCH_ENGINE_KEY`.